hyperledger/indy-hipe/text/0016-agent-test-suite-v1/README.md

 to exercise the interoperability of agents.
 Each test has a canonical name and a description that describes how an agent passes the test.

-A reference implementation of this suite is attached to the RFC;
+A reference implementation of this suite is attached to the HIPE;
 see [suite.py](suite.py).

 ## Feature Clusters